Homeschool Thursdays & Fridays: Fall 2020

 Times: 9:30 a.m. – 11:45 a.m.

-Price: $7 per student (4 and up) (Free for parents and children 3 and under)
+Price: $7 per person ages 4+ (Free for children 3 and under)

 Tour the historic home of the Thomas Jefferson Smith family, which is furnished to reflect their middle-class lifestyle in the 1860s.
 A few of the furnishings belonged to Jane Long, the “Mother of Texas.”
 Students are encouraged to participate in the discussion through the use of artifacts in the home.